carlacotas/google-data-analytics-capstone-case-study-trackA-cyclistic/README.md

 - There are 222 observations with negative ride length or equal to 00:00:00
 - At the end, the data ready for analysis has 1130718 observations

+> Note: For the purposes of this study and to learn objectives, the data is already ready for the Analyze step; however, an extra manipulation of data will be done considering that we can complete the data working with the ‘CyclisticTripData_2020_Q1’ data to get the stations latitude and longitude and add a column with ride distance.

 <!--
 A fazer: